larskaare/sMailandStuff/README.md

 * (Apply for access to the Radix playground)
 * Create new application in the Radix Playground
 * Inject the CLIENTSECRET using the Radix Web Console

+(Current version of code uses memory to as session store.
+This will not scale beyond one app instance and it will leak memory.
+This set-up is not recommended for ***real*** production scenarios)